ayushya-pare/Cross-Lingual-Word-Embedding-Alignment/README.md

 ### 4. Run the Notebook
 Open the notebook in Jupyter or Google Colab and run each section step by step.
-- The notebook is written without functions, using loops and simple code.
-- It covers vocabulary filtering, Procrustes alignment, and evaluation.

 ### 5. Folder and Directory Structure
 Organize your working directory like this: